America’s best Chinese chain restaurants, ranked

 Orange chicken and beyond

-America’s love affair with Chinese food has given rise to some of the most beloved restaurant chains in the country.
-From quick takeout spots to sit-down institutions with generations of history, these thriving joints have shaped how Americans experience Chinese cuisine.
-Whether it’s the comforting orange chicken at Panda Express, the legendary Peking duck at P.F.
-Chang’s, or the nostalgic flavors of a lesser-known regional favorite, these restaurants blend tradition with innovation to create something truly delicious.
+America’s love affair with Chinese cuisine has inspired some of the nation’s most iconic restaurant chains.
+From fast casual takeout joints to sit-down institutions with decades of family history, these beloved spots have helped define how Americans experience Chinese food.
+Whether it’s Panda Express’ orange chicken, P.F.
+Chang’s Peking duck, or the nostalgic comfort of a lesser-known regional favorite, these restaurants blend tradition and creativity to create something truly delicious.

 Click or scroll through our gallery to discover America’s greatest Chinese restaurant chains, counting down to the one everyone should visit.